Amos47/2400/Chapter3/Ch03_Basics.md

 Prototyping also has some drawbacks.
 These include, but are not limited to:

-1. *Insufficient analysis*: The focus on a limited prototype can distract developers from properly analyzing the complete project.
+1. *Insufficient analysis*: The focus on a limited prototype can distract developers from properly analyzing the complete project
-2. *User confusion of prototype and finished system*: Users can begin to think that a prototype, intended to be thrown away, is actually a final system that merely needs to be finished or polished.
+2. *User confusion of prototype and finished system*: Users can begin to think that a prototype, intended to be thrown away, is actually a final system that merely needs to be finished or polished
-3. *Developer attachment to prototype*: Developers can also become attached to prototypes they have spent a great deal of effort producing; this can lead to problems like attempting to convert a limited prototype into a final system when it does not have an appropriate underlying architecture.
+3. *Developer attachment to prototype*: Developers can also become attached to prototypes they have spent a great deal of effort producing; this can lead to problems like attempting to convert a limited prototype into a final system when it does not have an appropriate underlying architecture
-4. *User attachment to the features of a prototype:* Users might become accustomed or attracted to features that were included in a prototype for consideration and then removed from the specification for a final system.
-This can lead to misunderstanding and conflict.
+4. *User attachment to the features of a prototype:* Users might become accustomed or attracted to features that were included in a prototype for consideration and then removed from the specification for a final system, potentially leading to misunderstanding and conflict
-5. *Excessive development time of the prototype*: A key property to prototyping is the fact that it is supposed to be done quickly.
-If the developers lose sight of this fact, they very well may try to develop a prototype that is too complex.
+5. *Excessive development time of the prototype*: A key property to prototyping is the fact that it is supposed to be done quickly - if the developers lose sight of this fact, they very well may try to develop a prototype that is too complex
-6. *Expense of implementing prototyping*: the startup costs for building a development team focused on prototyping may be high.
-Many companies tend to just jump into the prototyping without bothering to retrain their workers as much as they should.
+6. *Expense of implementing prototyping*: The startup costs for building a development team focused on prototyping may be high - many companies tend to jump into the prototyping without spending the time to retrain their workers as much as they should
-7. Prototyping can lead to both *scope creep* and *feature creep*.
+7. Prototyping can lead to both *scope creep* and *feature creep* (see below)

 [Interested?]( http://en.wikipedia.org/wiki/Software_prototyping#Disadvantages_of_prototyping)